johndpope/CryptoCurrencyTrader/README.md

 A series of technical indicators are calculated and provided as inputs to the machine learning optimisation, exponential moving averages and exponential moving volatilities over a series of windows.
 A kalman filter is also provided as an input.

 ### Training Targets - Strategy Score
 An ideal trading strategy is generated based on past data, every candlestick is given a score which represent the potential profit or loss before the next price reversal exceeding the combined transaction fee and bid ask spread.
+This minimum price reversal is represented by Δp in the diagram below.
 ![Alt text](strategyscore.jpg?raw=true "Optional Title")

 ### Strategy Generation